ShathaCodes/Plutus/transactions-app/README.md

 You can then run the application as you would run any other spring boot application.

-Documentation about the endpoints is available under `transactions` folder

 ## Backend Overview

 Below we will describe the database schema we used and the endpoints implemented in the transactions app.